-Poison Control – Did you or a loved one take a medication and something happened that makes you feel like you need help right now?
+Poison Control – (NOTE: do not call poison control for breathing issues or if a person experiences a loss of consciousness – call 911!
+For all other medication concerns, keep reading) – Did you or a loved one take medication and something happened that makes you feel like you need help?
 Then, call the national Poison Control Helpline at 1-800-222-1222.
-According to the American Association for Poison Control Centers (AAPCC), there are over 55 poison control centers in the U.S. with each center answering calls coming into the Poison Control Helpline from a designated geographic area, including calls from the public, hospitals, EMTs, and other health care providers.
-All calls are answered by physicians, pharmacists, nurses, and other medical professionals with specific training in toxicology.
+According to the American Association for Poison Control Centers (AAPCC), there are over 55 poison control centers in the U.S. with each center answering calls coming into the Poison Control Helpline from a designated geographic area.
+Every day calls come in from the general public, hospitals, EMTs, and other health care providers.
+All poison control center calls are answered by physicians, pharmacists, nurses, and other medical professionals with specific training in toxicology.
 This free and confidential service operates 24 hours a day, every day of the year.

 Suicide Prevention Hotlines – Unfortunately, some medications have been associated with an increased risk of suicidal thoughts.
 So, please speak with a professional if you are feeling suicidal during or after taking any medication.
 Call the National Suicide Prevention Lifeline at 1-800-273-8255.
 However, if you prefer to talk with someone via text instead, contact Crisis Text Line support by texting “HOME” to 741741.

-DailyMed – From the National Institute of Health (NIH)’s U.S. National Library of Medicine, DailyMed is the official provider of FDA label information (package inserts), providing a standard, comprehensive, up-to-date, look-up and downloadable resource capability on medications being sold and marketed in the U.S. You can also find Medication Guides on this site (or, search directly on the FDA’s website using their Medication Guide search tool).
+DailyMed – From the National Institute of Health (NIH)’s U.S. National Library of Medicine, DailyMed is the official provider of FDA label information (package inserts), providing a standard, comprehensive, up-to-date, look-up and downloadable resource capability on medications being sold and marketed in the U.S. You can also find Medication Guides on this site.

 Pharmaceutical Drug Disposal Locations – Ready to safely get rid of your medications?
 Find locations near you that accept unwanted or expired pharmaceutical medications by searching National Association of Boards of Pharmacy’s drug disposal locator tool (or) the U.S. Drug Enforcement Agency’s authorized collector search website.

-New Safety Updates – Find out if your medication has had any recent safety risks, changes or updates by searching the FDA’s safety-related labeling changes website (note: these same changes should be accessible from the DailyMed site listed above).
+New Safety Updates – There are no federal or state laws that require consumers are notified in a timely manner about new safety risks associated with the medication they purchased.
+So, until the laws change, find out if your medication has had any recent safety risks, changes, or updates by searching the FDA’s safety-related labeling changes website (note: these same changes should be accessible from the DailyMed site listed above).

 Drug Interactions – Did you know that your medication can interact with other drugs, the foods you eat, or even the disease or conditions you may have?
 Well, it’s true and you can learn more about these interactions from Drugs.com by accessing their Drugs Interaction Checker.